brireyn/SIEM-Analysis-Lab/README.md

 Create a new NSG (Network Security Group) that allows everything into the VM.
 (Remove the default rules first that are blocking traffic).
 ![allow_any_traffic](https://github.com/brireyn/brireyn/assets/96150916/b015da59-29da-4c0f-a00c-0ab27b32b657)

-This akes the VM very discoverable quickly, for ICMP pings and SIEM scans.
+This makes the VM very discoverable quickly, for ICMP pings and SIEM scans.

 <h3>Step 4</h3>
 Create a log analytics group in the Azure Log Analytics Workspaces.